Stephan Thomé, M.D.

 The bad news is that colorectal cancer is the third leading cause of cancer-related deaths in men and women.
 It is expected to cause about 53,000 deaths in 2021.
 The good news is that the death rate has been dropping for decades due to increased screenings, removal of polyps earlier and improvements in treatments.

 The relative survival rate of any cancer compares people with the same type and stage of cancer to people in the overall population.
 The relative survival rate for colorectal cancer varies based on the stage of the cancer.
-According to the American Cancer Society, colorectal cancer that has not spread outside the colon or rectum has a five-year relative survival rate of nearly 90%; whereas, cancer that has spread to other are of the body is 14%–16%.
+According to the American Cancer Society, colorectal cancer that has not spread outside the colon or rectum has a five-year relative survival rate of nearly 90%; whereas, cancer that has spread to other areas of the body is 14%–16%.

 Colorectal cancer can be prevented with proper screening in concert with healthy lifestyle changes and increased awareness.
 Talk to your health care team if you have questions or concerns regarding colorectal health.
 And be sure to encourage your friends and loved ones to follow screening guidelines.